Liz gets her own podcast (and I’m her FIRST guest!!), Jen gets a new website with awesome business recommendations.

 Jen: Hey, Third Paddle listeners, this is Jen McFarland coming to you live from the Vandal Lounge.
 On this week show, Liz has a new podcast.
 I have a new website.
 And what’s up with your New Year?
 You have an evolution coming?
 All that more here on the Third Paddle.

-Announcer: Welcome to the Third Paddle Podcast recorded at the vandal lounge in beautiful southeast Portland, Oregon.
+Announcer: Welcome to the podcast recorded at the vandal lounge in beautiful southeast Portland, Oregon.
 Why the third paddle?
 Because even the most badass entrepreneurs get stuck up in business Shit Creek.
 Management consultant.
 Jennifer Mcfarland is your third paddle, helping you get unstuck.

 Jen: Welcome back to the show.
 This is our first episode in 2019 and there’s so many new cool things to talk about.
 The first thing I want to talk about is my buddy Liz, you know she comes on every once in a while.
 We talk about the things and we laugh a lot and we have the joy and the things.
 So her name is Liz and her new podcast is called word of the week.
 Let’s just check out a little bit of this intro here.